hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/ingress-nginx-controller-548768956f   1         1         1       15m
 ```

 T﻿he service *ingress-nginx-controller* gets deployed as the service type of *LoadBalancer* with the *EXTERNAL-IP* assigned as *10.6.115.251*.
+This IP address will be used for setting up domain and subdomain name resolution.

 ### Generate a self-signed certificate using cert-manager